 – Body text should always be easy to read while header fonts can be busier, although, they still need to be legible.

-– And you don’t even need to choose two completely different fonts.
+– It’s not alway necessary to choose two completely different fonts.
 A fun thing to do is make one typeface look like two different fonts by tweaking the weights and sizes.
 Since they belong to the same family they’ll mesh together well.

 – Look at each letter in a potential font to make sure you like every single letter.
 I know from experience that I’ve fallen in love with a certain font, but didn’t like the way the “S” looked.